Processor Tricks

 That detail probably won't affect us, but you might see the term.

-Superscalar processors allow a trick you might have heard of: simultaneous multithreading or hyperthreading.
+Superscalar processors allow a trick you might have heard of: simultaneous multithreading (SMT) or hyperthreading.

 The goal: have a single CPU core work on multiple threads concurrently.

 Very briefly: a thread is execution happening within a program.
-Each thread has its own collection of registers (including instruction pointer and register) and can get work done mostly independently of other threads.
+Each thread has its own collection of registers (including the instruction pointer and instruction register: can be running at a different place than other threads) and can get work done mostly independently of other threads.
 A process could have one thread.
 It could have many.

 There are so many execution units in modern processors, that some are probably sitting idle at any moment.